dehowell/d3-annotated-bibliography/d3-annotated-bibliography.md

 ```

-It really does come down to bands requiring some width, so the range is
-subdivided into evenly-spaced regions.
-Points are assumed to not have width, so
-the start and of the range can themselves be used for positioning data.
+It really does come down to bands requiring some width, so the range is subdivided into evenly-spaced regions.
+Points are assumed to not have width, so the start and of the range can themselves be used for positioning data.

-Part three also introduces axes, a convention for handling margins, and gives a
-hat tip to the `ggplot` library for R.
+Part three also introduces axes, a convention for handling margins, and gives a hat tip to the `ggplot` library for R.

 ### Mike Bostock: "Margin Convention"

 ([link][4])

-This article lays out convention for adding specifying margins on a D3 graphic
-that lets you customize them per-side and then mostly ignore margins in
-subsequent calculations.
-At least if you're working with SVG lots where you can
-wrap the entire plot in a `<g>` that handles the margins for you:
+This article lays out a convention for specifying margins on a D3 graphic that lets you customize them per-side and then mostly ignore them in subsequent calculations - at least if you're working with SVG, where you can wrap the entire plot in a `<g>` and have that handle the margins for you:

 ```javascript
 var svg = d3.select("body").append("svg")